 Progeria (Hutchinson-Gilford Syndrome)- A rare fatal genetic disorder characterized by the dramatic, rapid appearance of aging beginning in childhood.
 While some of the features of this condition resemble those of the Starchild, key elements are missing.
 In cases of Progeria the bone only becomes thinner due to osteoporosis, which clearly is not present in the Starchild, and while the skulls of progeria victims look more promienent, they remain human-shaped with normal sized brains, compared to the unusual shape and 30% larger brain of the Starchild Skull.
 Progeria can also cause premature fusion of the cranial sutures, which has been ruled out in the Starchild.

-The conditions listed above are among many that have been examined as possible causes for the unusual characteristics of the Starchild Skull, but so far no condition or combination of conditions has been found that explains the skull.
+The conditions listed above are among many many possibilities that have been examined as the cause of the unusual characteristics of the Starchild Skull, but so far no condition or combination of conditions has been found that explains the skull.
+It is not a known deformity.
+It is completely unique, and only finishing the DNA testing will be able to truly answer the question of what it is.